dan-leo/masters/thesis/v8/3_design.md

 [](../../code/tests/logs/zte_mtn/rf_shield/quectel/scope/70.4mA_ant_0dB.jpg)

+In Fig. \ref{fig:cdrx1}, the Ublox UE uses 73.6mA at 110dB attenuation with the RF shield enclosure door slightly open and in Fig. \ref{fig:cdrx2}, with the same environment the Quectel UE uses 73.6mA.
 Observing C-DRX on the Nokia-Vodacom network, we have slightly different results as can be seen summarized in Table \ref{tbl:cdrx_vals}.
 It seems that on ZTE-MTN and Nokia-Vodacom that cycles are of length 16ms and 256ms respectively.

 Table: C-DRX values {#tbl:cdrx_vals}